buiapp/reaktiv/docs/why-reaktiv.md

 2. **Fire-and-forget Events**: For pure event handling without state tracking, a simpler event system may suffice
 3. **Stream Processing**: If you're primarily doing stream operations like filtering, mapping large data streams (consider RxPy)
 4. **Performance-critical, High-frequency Updates**: For systems where absolute minimal overhead is critical

-## The Hidden Cost You Didn't Know You Were Paying

-Many developers don't realize they're already paying a cost when managing state manually:

-1. **Mental Overhead**: Constantly tracking what needs to update when something changes
-2. **Bug Potential**: Forgotten updates leading to inconsistent state
-3. **Refactoring Risk**: Adding new derived state requires updating many places
-4. **Testing Complexity**: More moving parts to test when state updates are manual

-reaktiv eliminates these hidden costs, allowing you to:

-- Declare relationships once
-- Let the system handle updates automatically
-- Focus on business logic rather than state synchronization
-- Build more reliable and maintainable applications

-Reactive programming isn't just another tool—it's a fundamental shift in how we think about state management that can dramatically simplify complex applications.